Burrito-Princess/dev-ross.com/README.md

 ## Future ideas:
     - Comment board
     - Reviews (products/food)
+    - Favicons

 ## Current known bugs:
     - ross/about.php
         <a> tag is inside the <button> tag while it should be outside it
         this would fix that you can only click on the text, and not the button its self
-    - Document titles are "document"
-    - Not responsive in the slightest
+    - Homepage is responsive, the rest is not

 ## This site will be uploaded to:
     dev-ross.com